Tuesday, May 3, 2016

 Extra-virgin olive oil, for drizzling

-Place a pizza stone in the middle of the oven, if you have one, or just bake the pizza on a pizza pan.
+Place a pizza stone in the bottom rack of the oven, if you have one, or just bake the pizza on a pizza pan.

 Prepare your charcoal grill to medium-hot.